smurthy/nebula49/README.md

 The GPU is underwhelming but that's what I had lying around.
 Since the newer generation entry-level Nvidia PRO cards don't allow sharing memory, I'll need to consider which route to take since VRAM will be important for some of my use cases (not gaming).

 By default, the RAM speed runs at around 4800 MT/s.
 EXPO must be enabled in the BIOS to reach closer to 5600 MT/s.
 I opted not to do that for now as the RAM is also a source of heat, power draw.
-I'm still tweaking to find the right balance of power and efficiency.
+As the Threadripper CPU can easily torch 350 Watts under full load, I'm still tweaking to find the right balance of power and efficiency.